1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/p3-collab-compet/Report.md

 * The objective of this project was to achieve a reward of +0.5 over 100 consecutive episodes.
 Further experiments could investigate whether this architecture can solve the same environment with a higher target score.

-* The MADDPG paper suggests a training approach involving an ensemble of policies for each agent, contributing to more robust multi-agent policies.
+* The MADDPG paper suggests a training approach involving an ensemble of policies for each agent, which could contribute to more robust multi-agent policies.
 This aspect was not explored in the current project but could be a focus for future research.